alexracape/Blokus-Engine/README.md

     - I could try to disable these modules for wasm build, but then I won't be able to use the GUI to connect to the model.
 Maybe I could use another library later for that
 - Explore repeated tile moves and maybe tree to represent possible moves
-- Can I get rid of gloo console and use yew services console instead?
 - Handle game over in gui instead of just resetting (state.rs)

 Plan: